Kering (EPA:KER) PT Set at €640.00 by JPMorgan Chase & Co.

-Kering (EPA:KER) has been given a €640.00 ($752.94) target price by equities research analysts at JPMorgan Chase & Co. in a report issued on Tuesday, Borsen Zeitung reports.
-The brokerage currently has a “buy” rating on the stock.
-JPMorgan Chase & Co.‘s target price points to a potential upside of 11.48% from the stock’s previous close.
+Kering (EPA:KER) has been assigned a €640.00 ($752.94) price target by equities researchers at JPMorgan Chase & Co. in a report issued on Monday, Borsen Zeitung reports.
+The brokerage presently has a “buy” rating on the stock.
+JPMorgan Chase & Co.‘s price objective would indicate a potential upside of 6.77% from the stock’s current price.

 Kering SA develops, designs, manufactures, markets, and sells apparel and accessories.
 The company offers shoes; leather goods, including handbags and wallets, purses, and other leather products; eyewear, textile accessories, etc.; and jewelry and watches, as well as ready-to-wear products for men and women.